TZstatsADS/Spring2018-Project3-Group2/README.md

 	+ Xiaoxiao Guo
 	+ Yuehan Kong

 + Project summary: In this project, we created a classification engine for images of dogs versus fried chicken versus blueberry muffins.
 Our baseline model is gbm with sift feature.
 Then, we tried hog, rgb, sift + hog, sift + lbp, sift + grey, rgb + hog, sift (PC) + rgb + hog eight kinds of features and choose sift (PC) + rgb + hog as the final feature.
-As for model, we tried gbm, adaBoost, xgBoost, logistic, svm (non-linear) these five models and choose xgBoost as the final model.
+As for model, we tried gbm, adaBoost, xgBoost, logistic regression, svm (non-linear) these five models and choose xgBoost as the final model.

 ![image](figs/error_rate.jpeg)